About Us

 Alternative Solutions Associates Inc.

-kevin_picKevin Warwick began working in the field of Criminal Justice in 1981 and has nearly 40 years of experience working with corrections and reenty sevices As Assistant superintendent of Community Corrections, Mr. Warwick managed several community-based programs, including three partnership programs with probation, parole, and numerous community-based providers.
+kevin_picKevin Warwick began working in the field of Criminal Justice in 1981 and has nearly 45 years of experience working with corrections and reentry services As Assistant superintendent of Community Corrections, Mr. Warwick managed several community-based programs, including three partnership programs with probation, parole, and numerous community-based providers.
 In 1986, he designed and directed the first day reporting center in the country with the Hampden County Sheriff’s Department in Massachusetts.
 Mr. Warwick developed all of the reentry and community corrections programs in Hampden County.
 Mr. Warwick has worked with jurisdictions all around the country in 48 states developing reentry programs, jail overcrowding programs, and management solutions.

 Kevin has worked with the Urban Institute and the National Institute of Corrections on the Transition from Jail to Community Project to develop best practice models relating to jail reentry and community corrections with selected jurisdictions from around the country.
 Kevin is co-author of the Transition from Jail to Community (TJC) Initiative’s online learning resource: an online training tool for communities to design and develop local reentry systems.
 There are several other articles that are included in the publication page of the web site.He also serves as a site liaison and technical resource provider to the fourteen pilot sites in phases 1, 2 and 3 since 2007.He has worked for the Council of State Goverments on various training and technical assistance projects since 2012.